I have tried out both Slimfast and Almased – and below is my honest opinion about them. I hope that this helps!

 Have you ever tried any of those weight loss – protein shake type products?
-I have only tried 2.
+I have the two most popular locally available brands in my pantry – Slimfast and Almased.
 They can be used as part of a weight loss program, and I think they work a little.
+I do not believe that either of these products will cause the weight to just disappear, upon drinking them.
 It would be nice if they were miraculous and the weight just fell off, but I mostly live in the real world.
-This morning I tried to keep going with my diet and lifestyle overhaul, and I brought these two babies out of the cupboard.
+This morning I tried to keep going with my diet and lifestyle overhaul, and I brought these two babies back out of the cupboard.

 “WHAT IS “THE ALMASED WEIGHT LOSS PHENOMENON™”?

 High-quality non-GMO soy, enzyme-rich honey and probiotic yogurt – Almased’s high-quality ingredients have a high biological value.
 It provides you with all the essential amino acids from plant and animal protein.”
 It states that Almased has ” NO artificial fillers, flavors, added sugars, preservatives or stimulants. ” So I thought that sounded a little better for me.
 So I pulled out my blender, threw in some frozen blueberries, cherries, a little orange juice and some Almased powder.

 There are a variety of smoothie recipes on the website, and in the instructions.
 I enjoyed my smoothie.
 The powder itself is not flavourful, so it’s really what you add to it.
 The problem is I was hungry again in an hour.
 The product is supposed to “keeps you full for 4-6 hours“.